Tarif-Khan/Image-Processing-Program/README.md

 To get started with the project:
 - Clone the repository.
 - Compile and run the `Program` file to launch the application.
+- This code was written alongside Kyle Chung and should not be reproduced in academic setting.

 ## License